PhishiBoi/TripleTen_Projects/README.md

 - Sprint 13: Time Series

 In each project you will find a Jupyter Notebook containing all of the code and iterations of the project, along with a README containing details of each project and the real world scenarios I encountered and solved.

+(Sprints 4 and 6 were more career based and did not have hard skill projects to showcase)